teooliver/time-tracker-base-v2/notes.md

 #### Backend

+- Move routes in main to their own files
 - Create better types for json errors.
 - Extract Error handling functions to its own `lib`
 - Better return messages route success (instead of just 200);